Homeless Strategic Plan

 If you are in need of emergency shelter, please contact 2-1-1.

-Nationwide research and local outcomes achieved by neighboring North County cities demonstrate that chronically homeless people are reluctant to accept services from law enforcement; rather, teams reaching out to chronically homeless people with a trauma informed care approach led by a social worker show more success.
+Nationwide research and local outcomes achieved by neighboring North County cities demonstrate that chronically homeless people are reluctant to accept services from law enforcement; rather, teams reaching out to chronically homeless people with a trauma informed care approach led by an outreach team show more success.

-The City has contracted with Exodus and has hired a full-time Social Worker.
-The social worker conducts outreach with the Sheriff's Department, County Health and Human Services Agency representatives, mental health providers, and other local services providers.
-The social worker will provide a bi-annual report to the City Council that includes anonymized client data, detailed program activities, and itemized expenditures.
+The City has contracted with San Diego Rescue Mission and has hired a full-time street outreach team.
+The street outreach team conducts outreach with the Sheriff's Department, County Health and Human Services Agency representatives, mental health providers, and other local services providers.
+The street outreach team will provide a bi-annual report to the City Council that includes anonymized client data, detailed program activities, and itemized expenditures.

 Contact